Fungus: Spore dispersal

 Specialized mechanical and physiological mechanisms, as well as spore surface structures (such as hydrophobins), enable efficient spore ejection.
 For example, the structure of the spore-bearing cells in some ascomycete species is such that the buildup of substances affecting cell volume and fluid balance enables the explosive discharge of spores into the air.
 The forcible discharge of single spores termed ballistospores involves formation of a small drop of water (Buller's drop), which upon contact with the spore leads to its projectile release with an initial acceleration of more than 10,000 g; the net result is that the spore is ejected 0.01–0.02 cm, sufficient distance for it to fall through the gills or pores into the air below.
 Other fungi, like the puffballs, rely on alternative mechanisms for spore release, such as external mechanical forces.
 The hydnoid fungi (tooth fungi) produce spores on pendant, tooth-like or spine-like projections.
 The bird's nest fungi use the force of falling water drops to liberate the spores from cup-shaped fruiting bodies.
 Another strategy is seen in the stinkhorns, a group of fungi with lively colors and putrid odor that attract insects to disperse their spores.

+Some fungi spores are dispersed via animals, for instance truffles and other underground fungi do not actively liberate their spores but instead, most species produce strong-smelling fruitbodies attractive to voles and other small mammals which eat them and disperse the spores in their feces.
+Likewise insects such as flies and other invertebrates also may disperse spores after ingesting fruiting bodies, or plant matter containing a fungus.
+Birds have also been known to carry spores of various tree pathogenic fungi.